Zoe Saldana Gets Real With Us About #OscarsSoWhite

 Advertisement

 We are coming off the year of #Oscarssowhite.
-You, more than most, seem to have really been cast in one colorblind role after another.
-Have you struggled or ever been pigeonholed or marginalized?
+You, more than most, seem to have really been cast in one colourblind role after another.
+Have you struggled or ever been pigeonholed or marginalised?

 "Of course, for every role I've booked, I've been turned down for three others that I really loved and wanted more, because the director or the producer wanted to go traditional.
 And that's so offensive, but I'm not going to waste my time trying to change other people.
 I'd rather live my life and knowing that, as a unit, if we're considered all units in this big bucket of life, then whatever I do and whatever I think and feel matters.
 It won't be on a larger scale, but I can only hope, if there are millions doing this, then that action will speak louder.